Venue: Sparkenhoe Committee Room, County Hall, Glenfield

 Additional documents:

-Decision: a) That the key factors that have led to the development of this scheme, as set out in paragraphs 21 to 23 of the report be noted; b) That the work undertaken to date to address the issues and constraints that exist along the A5 corridor in respect to transport, economic development and road safety that pose a potential barrier to sustainable development in the future and to develop a potential mitigation measure be noted; c) That the Director of Environment and Transport be authorised to: i. undertake, following consultation with the Cabinet Lead Member, necessary engagement activities with stakeholders, landowners and Hinckley and Bosworth Borough Council to support work on the Hinckley and Bosworth Local Plan and to address other policy, technical and procedural matters necessary to progress the A5 Concept Link scheme; ii. continue to develop the proposed scheme, noting that further reports will be made to the Cabinet as necessary.
-REASONS FOR DECISION: The A5 is on the Strategic Road Network (SRN) and is managed by National Highways (NH).
-There are existing issues and constraints at the Longshoot-Dodwells junction (two junctions between the A5 and the A47 to the west of Hinckley) that cause problems of congestion, road safety and re-routeing of vehicle trips on to the local road network that the County Council is responsible for, as the Local Transport Authority.
+Minutes: The Cabinet considered a report of the Director of Environment and Transport regarding work being undertaken on a potential road link to connect the A5 and A47 in Hinckley and seeking approval to undertake engagement activities to help develop the concept and ascertain its potential for delivery.
+A copy of the report, marked “Agenda item 11”, is filed with these minutes.
+Comments from Mrs. A. Pendlebury CC, the local member for Hollycroft division, were circulated separately and a copy is filed with these minutes.
+Mr. Whitford CC was pleased to support the collaborative work to develop the scheme and assured Mrs. Pendlebury that her concerns would be taken into account.
+RESOLVED: a) That the key factors that have led to the development of the scheme, as set out in paragraphs 21 to 23 of the report be noted; b) That the work undertaken to date to address the issues and constraints that exist along the A5 corridor in respect to transport, economic development and road safety that pose a potential barrier to sustainable development in the future and to develop a potential mitigation measure be noted; c) That the Director of Environment and Transport be authorised to i. undertake, following consultation with the Cabinet Lead Member, necessary engagement activities with stakeholders, landowners and Hinckley and Bosworth Borough Council to support work on the Hinckley and Bosworth Local Plan and to address other policy, technical and procedural matters necessary to progress the A5 Concept Link scheme; ii. continue to develop the proposed scheme, noting that further reports will be made to the Cabinet as necessary.
+REASONS FOR DECISION: The A5 is on the Strategic Road Network and is managed by National Highways (NH).
+There are existing issues and constraints at the Longshoot-Dodwells junction (two junctions between the A5 and the A47 to the west of Hinckley) that cause problems of congestion, road safety, and re-routeing of vehicle trips onto the local road network that the County Council, as the Local Transport Authority, is responsible for.
 Uncertainty regarding the programme of improvements to be implemented by NH and the possibility of new land use developments nearby has led the Council’s officers to develop a potential scheme to address the existing and future issues in this location.
 It is understood that a further draft of the next Hinckley and Bosworth Local Plan is being prepared for consultation in autumn 2025.
 The A5 Concept Link will be a key transport measure that will help to enable the substantial amount of proposed growth in the Local Plan to be delivered in a sustainable manner in accordance with the National Planning Policy Framework.
-Engagement with Hinckley and Bosworth Borough Council (HBBC) will enable the A5 Concept Link to be used to support the progress of the Hinckley and Bosworth Local Plan and assist in discussions with the developers of the nearby sites. |
+Engagement with Hinckley and Bosworth Borough Council will enable the A5 Concept Link to be used to support the progress of the Hinckley and Bosworth Local Plan and assist in discussions with the developers of the nearby sites. |

 |

-and timescales for the scheme be noted.
-(KEY DECISION) REASONS FOR DECISION: The planning permission for the Bardon Link Road will lapse on 16 January 2026, unless construction works commence on site before this date.
+Additional documents: Minutes: The Cabinet considered a report of the Director of Environment and Transport regarding the construction of a small section of works on the Bardon Link Road (part of the A511 Major Road Network improvements) in order to implement planning consent, which would otherwise expire in January 2026.
+A copy of the report, marked “Agenda item 12”, is filed with these minutes.
+RESOLVED: a) That the delivery of the works on the Bardon Link Road, which comprise setting out of the drainage pond and the construction of a short section of haul road, as illustrated on the drawing appended to the report, ahead of the scheme securing Full Business Case approval from the Department for Transport (DfT) be approved; b) That the latest position with regards to costs and timescales for the scheme be noted.
+(KEY DECISION) REASONS FOR DECISION: The planning permission for the Bardon Link Road will lapse on 16 January 2026 unless construction works commence on site before this date.
 It was originally anticipated that the construction would commence in spring 2025 but the Early Contractor Involvement process, whilst providing significant benefits for the smooth delivery of the scheme, has delayed the start.
 It would be necessary to submit a new, full planning application for the Bardon Link Road if the deadline to commence works was not met.
 This would incur significant additional cost and it would delay the overall programme by approximately one year while the new consent was sought, putting DfT funding at risk of being withdrawn.
-The Cabinet’s approval is sought as these initial works would be delivered ahead of the Government formally confirming its commitment to fund the A511 Major Road Network (MRN) improvements (which is subject to the approval of a Full Business Case due to be submitted in February 2026).
+The Cabinet’s approval is sought as these initial works would be delivered ahead of the Government formally confirming its commitment to fund the A511 Major Road Network improvements (which is subject to the approval of a Full Business Case due to be submitted in February 2026).
 In a letter issued to Leaders of Local Authorities dated 8 July 2025, the Government reconfirmed its ‘in principle’ support of the project. |

 |